Williamston Depot Museum

 Picture

-After being closed since December of 2023, the Williamston Museum reopened its doors the week of February 18th with fresh paint, clean carpets, dusted displays, and a whole new ceiling with antique-looking, pendant light fixtures.
+The Williamston Museum reopened its doors the week of February 18th, 2024 with fresh paint, clean carpets, dusted displays, and a whole new ceiling with antique-looking, pendant light fixtures.

 A full replacement of the ceiling in the front room of the museum was accomplished by local contractor and builder, Jack Palmer, with wiring and light fixtures by Lakota Electric, and the help of many other hands.